A Weekend in Wiltshire

 The oldest site in the area is Windmill Hill.
 It's a 'causewayed enclosure', built around 3675 BC.
 It's thought that people gathered here for trading, festivals or feasts, or all three.
 Much later, Bronze Age barrows were built on the hill.

 West Kennet Avenue joins the stone circle at its southern edge.
 Once, 100 pairs of stones lined a 2.3km course joining Avebury to the Sanctuary.
 Today there are 27 upright stones, again restored by Keiller.
 The Sanctuary itself was begun in about 3000BC, and its purpose is unclear.
-Circles of timber posts once stood here, and human bones and food remains have been found buried beneath, suggesting that perhaps funeral ceremonies took place here.
+Circles of timber posts once stood here, and human bones and food remains have been found buried beneath them.

 West Kennet Long Barrow is one of the best examples of a long barrow in the country, and you can actually get inside it.
 This was the resting place of at least 46 people, buried here between 3000 and 2600 BC.